LynxGeekNYC/AI-Tools/README.md

 I put a lot of work into these scripts so please donate if you can.
 Even $1 helps!

+# C++ OCR to JSON for Law (/law/ocr/2025)
+C++ Framework for Law Practice that analyzes all data (Transcripts, Medical Records, Police Reportd, etc), efficiently exports all data to a JSON to be able to submit to OpenAI or any other LLM for Analysis, etc.
+This script is designed to be efficient to minimize token usage, rather than uploading entire PDF's, etc.

 # C++ OCR to JSON

 Instructions